-Dr. Robertson is a Clinical Associate Professor as well as the Clinical Faculty Affairs Representative in the Department of Psychiatry, UBC.
-She is the Medical Manager of the Inpatient Mood Disorder Unit and has varied clinical and research interests for the treatment of refractory mood disorders as well as concurrent mood and substance use disorders.
+Dr. Robertson is a Clinical Associate Professor as well as the Assistant Head of Clinical Faculty Affairs in the Department of Psychiatry, UBC.
+She is the Medical Manager of the Inpatient Mood Disorder Unit and of the General Psychiatry Unit at UBC Hospital.
+She has varied clinical and research interests for the treatment of refractory mood disorders as well as concurrent mood and substance use disorders.
 Dr. Robertson is specialized and certified with the American Board of Addiction Medicine.
 Other interests include suicide assessment and prevention, having been a content expert in the 2009 BC Suicide Prevention and Postvention (PIP) Initiative.
 Throughout her career she has been very dedicated to and involved with the teaching of local and international medical students and residents, receiving the UBC Excellence in Undergraduate Teaching Award in 2007 and is a member of the Scholarship of Teaching and Learning Community of Practice, UBC.

 Consultant Psychiatrist – Auby Axler, MD, FRCPC